Andruw Monasterio: Milwaukee Brewers

-MLB debut

 On May 27, 2023, Monasterio was selected to the 40-man roster and promoted to the major leagues for the first time after Willy Adames was placed on the concussion list.
 He made his MLB debut on May 28, and recorded his first career hit two days later on his 26th birthday.
 On June 4, Monasterio hit his first major league home run, a three–run shot off of Ben Lively of the Cincinnati Reds.
 Just over a month later on July 16, Monasterio came up with his first career go-ahead RBI with a single off Reds All-Star closer Alexis Diaz in the top of the 8th inning to take a 4-3 lead.
-He finished the season appearing in 92 games, had 282 at bats, and slashed .259/.330/.348 with 3 home runs and 27 RBI.
+He finished the season appearing in 92 games, had 282 at bats, and slashed .259/.330/.348 with three home runs and 27 RBI.

-2024

-After making the Brewers opening day roster and starting on opening day, Monasterio was optioned to Triple-A Nashville after playing just 4 games in the first 2 weeks of the season.
+After making the Brewers' Opening Day roster and starting on Opening Day, Monasterio was optioned to Triple-A Nashville after playing just four games over the first two weeks of the 2024 season.
 He was brought back up on April 19 but was again optioned on April 22 without seeing a plate appearance.
 In 59 appearances for Milwaukee, Monasterio slashed .208/.303/.272 with one home run, 16 RBI, and six stolen bases.

-2025

 Monasterio was optioned to Triple-A Nashville to begin the 2025 season.
 He was called up to Brewers on May 9.
-On July 12, he scored the winning walk-off run of a 6-5 comeback victory over the Nationals amid a midseason 7-game winning streak for the Brewers.
+On July 12, he scored the winning walk-off run of a 6-5 comeback victory over the Washington Nationals amid a mid-season seven-game winning streak for the Brewers.
+Monasterio made 68 appearances for Milwaukee during the regular season, batting .270/.319/.437 with four home runs, 16 RBI, and two stolen bases.

+Boston Red Sox

+On February 9, 2026, the Brewers traded Monasterio, Caleb Durbin, Anthony Seigler, and a compensation round draft pick in the 2026 MLB draft to the Boston Red Sox in exchange for Kyle Harrison, David Hamilton, and Shane Drohan.
+On April 25, Monasterio hit his first career grand slam off of Baltimore Orioles pitcher Keegan Akin in a 17-1 win.